-All children and young people at Endeavour Academy have a diagnosis of an autism and severe learning difficulties.
+All children and young people at Endeavour Academy have a diagnosis of an autism and moderate or severe learning disabilities.
 Everything we do in our Academy takes account of these needs.
 All staff members are trained in autism and understand why young people behave in the way that they do.

 Additionally, all teams take note of how each young person individually responds to their autism so that we can take a personalised approach that leads to the highest possible learning outcomes for each of our students.

 We know that each of our young people feel a great deal of stress.
 We recognise that in order for them to learn we need to bring them to a calm-alert state.
 We are led in this area of work by our Occupational Therapist who trains and supports the whole staff in Sensory Integration Approaches.

 This allows us to support our students in their learning in the most appropriate and beneficial way

 Our curriculum is designed to support the communication needs of our children and young people by: